DS200-SP2022-Hunter/Week12-Apr05/README.md

 The main objective of today's lab is to use Bayes Theorem and some simplifying assumptions to create a classfier, known as a naive Bayes classifier, for predicting the category of wines based on several quantitative measurements.

-**Objective**:  Use the `wines` dataset from [Section 17.4](https://inferentialthinking.com/chapters/17/4/Implementing_the_Classifier.html) to train a naive Bayes classifier to predict the type of wine from quantitative measurements.
+**Objective**:  Use the `wine` dataset from [Section 17.4](https://inferentialthinking.com/chapters/17/4/Implementing_the_Classifier.html) to train a naive Bayes classifier to predict the type of wine from quantitative measurements.
 We'll make two simplifying assumptions:  conditional independence of features and the quantitative variables are all normally distributed.

 The basic idea of a naive Bayes classifier is described in [this document](https://github.com/DS200-SP2022-Hunter/Week12-Apr05/blob/main/NaiveBayes.pdf).